 Another day was spent at Central Park and the Metropolitan Museum.
 Two of my favorite spots in the city.
 When I leaves in CT, we use to go to the MET almost every weekend because my boys were obsessed with the knights and armor exhibit.
 I still haven’t seen all the art at the MET; it’s so huge!

 I must say that wearing a faux fur coat, like my friend Ashley brought, fits in perfectly for New York City Winter fashion street style.
 There is probably more faux fur coats on the New York City streets than polyester coats!
 Stylish hats and gloves are a must.
+I saw some nice ones on www.ezibuy.com before I came but I didn’t buy any, I’m regretting it now!
 But really what was a lifesaver was a backpack or a crossover bag.
 They really helped save our backs!
 We were walking all day and didn’t go back to our hotel until night time.
-It was nice to carry all of our things in a stylish back pack.
+It was nice to carry all of our things in a stylish back pack to keep everything we needed at hand without worrying about where to put it in our coats.
+Whilst I love the one I brought, after a friend talked about this DipaloSelects.com article on imitation handbags during the walk I’m tempted to shop around for next time.
 We also saw a great Broadway play that I highly recommend called The Curious Incident of the Dog in the Nightime.

 Heading to New York City for a Quick New York Minute?
 Here are some of my favorite places to visit.